 July 2017: Arbutus hired Stacey Waterman-Hoey as the first executive director.

-At this time (2020) Arbutus has 4 part time employees and a fantastic, dedicated core of regular weekly volunteers are cranking away keeping the calendar full, the building maintained and are constantly strategizing for growth with our extremely limited means.
+At this time (2020) Arbutus has 4 part time employees and a fantastic, dedicated core of regular weekly volunteers who consistently keep the calendar full and the building maintained!
+We are constantly strategizing for growth with our extremely limited means.
 Our very small staffing levels are the key limitation for adding more activities, partnerships and outreach to community.
-We can always benefit from financial support from the community!
-We need you to continue to do what we do.

 The American folk school (or “People’s School”) tradition began in the early 1900’s in Southern Appalachia.
 The Olive Dame Campbell founded the John C. Campbell Folk School in Brasstown, North Carolina in 1925.
 This was was the first to bring the concept over from Denmark.
 In Denmark, these “schools for life” were founded in the early 1800s by education philosopher Nikokaj Grundvig, and helped transform the countryside into a vibrant, creative force.
 Campbell hoped that in the Appalachian region, “the quality of life could be improved by education, and in turn, wanted to preserve and share with the rest of the world the wonderful crafts, techniques and tools that mountain people used in every day life.”